Q: What is a war memorial?

 Veterans table:

 To add a veterans table to an existing memorial record, you will need an accurate transcription of all veterans listed on the memorial.
 Once you have this list, download a copy of our veterans spreadsheet.
-Follow the instructions within the sheet and press 'Enable editing' or ‘Enable content’ if prompted.
-Refer to the example provided in the third row as a guide and fill in as much information as possible about the veterans, starting from the fourth row.
+Follow the instructions within the sheet and refer to the example provided in the third row as a guide and fill in as much information as possible about the veterans, starting from the fourth row.
 The minimum details required are first name, or first initial, and last name, as they appear on the memorial.

 Once you have completed the spreadsheet for each veteran on the memorial, submit your spreadsheet to us via our online submission form.
-Refer to the 'Contributing new veterans' section on our How can I contribute? page for more information.
+Refer to the ‘Contributing groups of veterans who are listed on a war memorial’ section on our How can I contribute?
+Page for more information.

 Q: How do I photograph a memorial?